LIT-Protocol/docs/docs/tools/event-listener.md

 Intervals within the SDK act as the timing mechanism that governs how frequently the SDK checks the webhooks and on-chain events.
 By setting intervals, you determine how often the SDK will check for updates in the specified webhooks or on-chain events.
 If you need real-time reaction, you might set a short interval, whereas a less time-sensitive circuit might have longer intervals.

-This event listener brought to you by [DIGITALAX](https://github.com/DIGITALAX).
+Event listener SDK brought to you by [DIGITALAX](https://github.com/DIGITALAX).
 Read the [documentation](https://docs.irrevocable.dev/) to learn more.